New year recycling resolutions

 Repurpose

 Old textiles like curtains, tablecloths and sheets can easily be repurposed for use around your house.
-You can turn them into bench wipes, tote bags or a door mat - use your imagination and the opportunities are endless.
+Turn them into bench wipes, tote bags, or a door mat.
+Use your imagination—the possibilities are endless.

 Recycle

-Make sure you download the Brisbane Bin and Recycling app to ensure the right thing is going into the right bin for bin collection day, and we’ll take care of it from there!
+Download the Brisbane Bin and Recycling app to check what goes in each bin.
+We'll handle the collection from there!
 The app includes a bin collection calendar and Brisbane City Council waste management tips and information.